wwla2015/CNN-Model/README.md

 # Deep-Learning Assignment
-## Develop a classifier using CIFAR-10 dataset
+## Develop an image classification model using CIFAR-10 dataset